LeoKuhorev/102-lab01/readme.md

+# Hey, my name is Leo and you're visiting my learning journal at Code Fellows 102 class

-# Hey, here's my test page for the Lab 01 "Learning Markdown"
+## Day 01 "Learning Markdown"

 #### *A growth mindset believes that one’s fundamental abilities can be developed through perseverance and effort; intelligence and talent are simply good starting points.
 A growth mindset is synonymous with a love of learning*